 Levofloxacin is rapidly and essentially completely absorbed after oral administration.
 Peak plasma concentrations are usually attained one to two hours after oral dosing.
-The absolute bioavailability of levofloxacin from a 500 mg tablet and a 750 mg tablet of LEVAQUIN[®] are both approximately 99%, demonstrating complete oral absorption of levofloxacin.
-Following a single intravenous dose of LEVAQUIN[®] to healthy volunteers, the mean \pm SD peak plasma concentration attained was 6.2 ± 1.0 mcg/mL after a 500 mg dose infused over 60 minutes and 11.5 ± 4.0 mcg/mL after a 750 mg dose infused over 90 minutes.
-LEVAQUIN[®] Oral Solution and Tablet formulations are bioequivalent.
+The absolute bioavailability of levofloxacin from a 500 mg tablet and a 750 mg tablet of LEVAQUIN® are both approximately 99%, demonstrating complete oral absorption of levofloxacin.
+Following a single intravenous dose of LEVAQUIN® to healthy volunteers, the mean $\pm$ SD peak plasma concentration attained was $6.2 \pm 1.0 \text{ mcg/mL}$ after a 500 mg dose infused over 60 minutes and $11.5 \pm 4.0 \text{ mcg/mL}$ after a 750 mg dose infused over 90 minutes.
+LEVAQUIN® Oral Solution and Tablet formulations are bioequivalent.

 Levofloxacin pharmacokinetics are linear and predictable after single and multiple oral or IV dosing regimens.
 Steady-state conditions are reached within 48 hours following a 500 mg or 750 mg once-daily dosage regimen.
-The mean ±SD peak and trough plasma concentrations attained following multiple once-daily oral dosage regimens were approximately 5.7 ±1.4 and 0.5 ±0.2 mcg/mL after the 500 mg doses, and 8.6 ±1.9 and 1.1 ±0.4 mcg/mL after the 750 mg doses, respectively.
-The mean ±SD peak and trough plasma concentrations attained following multiple once-daily IV regimens were approximately 6.4 ±0.8 and 0.6 ±0.2 mcg/mL after the 500 mg doses, and 12.1 ±4.1 and 1.3 ±0.71 mcg/mL after the 750 mg doses, respectively.
+The mean $\pm$ SD peak and trough plasma concentrations attained following multiple once-daily oral dosage regimens were approximately 5.7 $\pm$ 1.4 and 0.5 $\pm$ 0.2 mcg/mL after the 500 mg doses, and 8.6 $\pm$ 1.9 and 1.1 $\pm$ 0.4 mcg/mL after the 750 mg doses, respectively.
+The mean $\pm$ SD peak and trough plasma concentrations attained following multiple once-daily IV regimens were approximately 6.4 $\pm$ 0.8 and 0.6 $\pm$ 0.2 mcg/mL after the 500 mg doses, and 1.3 $\pm$ 0.71 mcg/mL after the 750 mg doses, respectively.
 Oral administration of a 500 mg dose of LEVAQUIN® with food prolongs the time to peak concentration by approximately 1 hour and decreases the peak concentration by approximately 14% following tablet and approximately 25% following oral solution administration.
-Therefore, LEVAQUIN® Tablets can be administered without regard to food.
-It is recommended that LEVAQUIN® Oral Solution be taken 1 hour before, or 2 hours after eating.
+Therefore, LEVAQUIN® Oral Solution be taken 1 hour before or 2 hours after eating.

-The plasma concentration profile of levofloxacin after IV administration is similar and comparable in extent of exposure (AUC) to that observed for LEVAQUIN[®] Tablets when equal doses (mg/mg) are administered.
+The plasma concentration profile of levofloxacin after IV administration is similar and comparable in extent of exposure (AUC) to that observed for LEVAQUIN® Tablets when equal doses (mg/mg) are administered.
 Therefore, the oral and IV routes of administration can be considered interchangeable (see Figure 2 and Figure 3).